 Corn has broken stories on presidents, politicians, and other Washington players.
 He's written for numerous publications and is a talk show regular.
 His best-selling books include Hubris: The Inside Story of Spin, Scandal, and the Selling of the Iraq War.

-Last week, I explained the DC Ticker I compile most days, which is now being featured on ABC News' website show, Political Punch, hosted by Jake Tapper.
+I've previously explained the DC Ticker I compile most days, which is now being featured on ABC News' website show, Political Punch, hosted by Jake Tapper.
 Here are the picks featured on this week's PP:

 You can receive the almost-daily DC Ticker report by following my Twitter feed. (#DCticker is the Twitter hashtag.)
 Please feel free to argue with my selections—though all decisions of the judges are final.
 And please feel free to make suggestions for buy or sell orders in the comments below or on Twitter (by replying to @DavidCornDC).
 Don't forget: DC Ticker is merely an advisory service.
 It and its author cannot be held liable for any investments made in politicians, policy wonks, or government officials on the basis of the information presented.
 Invest in politics at your own risk.

 The headline above could have been used for any sum-up of the Afghanistan war over the past years.
 This has become the United States' longest war, and there have yet to be any decisive turns.
 On Saturday, The Washington Post ran a story headlined, "U.S. military, civilian officials claim progress in Afghan war."
 The opening: